teddycorp/repo-creatooor/docs/SETUP.md

 - `GH_OWNER`:The organization repos should be created under, a.k.a the slug for your organization.
 - `GH_APP_ID`: The ID for the GitHub App you just created.
 You can find it its 'about' section.
-- `LINEAR_ORG`: The name of your linear organization, as shown in the url for e.g. an issue `https://linear.app/${linearOrg}/issue/FOO-420`
+- `LINEAR_ORG`: The name of your linear organization, as shown in the url for e.g. an issue `https://linear.app/${linearOrg}/issue/FOO-420`.
+It is optional, since not all organizations use Linear for project management.
+Not defining it will only cause an error if you define a linear project code when creating a repository.

 #### Secrets